 The VLGFC's investment policy permits investments in U.S. Treasury instruments, U.S. Agency Securities, and negotiable certificates of deposit.
-The maturities on these investments are not to exceed five years.
-Permitted investments also include Corporate Bonds, money market funds, and Fixed Income Exchange Traded Funds (ETFs) and Mutual Funds.
-Non-FDIC money market funds are limited to Government and Prime Obligation Funds with a rating in the highest category by at least two of the following three rating agencies: S&P (AAAm), Moody's (Aaa-mf) and/or Fitch (AAAmmf).
+The maturities on these investments are not to exceed five years from the date of purchase.
+Permitted investments also include Corporate Bonds, money market-type investments, and Fixed Income Exchange Traded Funds (ETFs) and Mutual Funds.
+Non-FDIC, and/or non-NCUA (National Credit Union Association), insured money market funds are limited to Government and Prime Obligation Funds.
+Prime Obligation Funds are limited to those with a rating in the highest category by one or more of the following rating agencies: S&P (AAAm), Moody's (Aaa-mf) and/or Fitch (AAAmmf).
 Fixed Income ETFs and Mutual Funds are limited to an initial investment of \$200,000.
+Certificates of Deposit and Money Market-type investments are limited to an initial investment of \$245,000 with the exception of short periods of time required to redeploy new deposits.
 The Fixed Income ETF or Mutual Fund allocation comprises U.S. Core Fixed Income ETFs (investment grade) and Non-Core Fixed Income Mutual Funds.
-The allocation to Non-Core Fixed Income Mutual Funds is subject to certain limitations, including a limit on its initial allocation of up to 25% of the Fixed Income ETF and Mutual Fund allocation and a maximum duration of eight years, among others.
+The allocation to Non-Core Fixed Income Mutual Funds is subject to certain limitations, including a limit on its initial allocation of up to 25% of the Fixed Income ETF and Mutual Fund allocation of eight years at the time of purchase, among others.